Marga8/New-Tests-of-Equal-Forecast-Accuracy-for-Factor-Augmented-Regressions-with-Weaker-Loadings/README.md

 - Table 5.69-5.72 are obtained by running the script SIMULATIONS_G4_CSdependentIdio_garcherrors.M  where to accomodate the different homogeneous and heterogeneous loadings one should imput: alpha1 = [1, 1, 1]; or alpha1 = [0.51, 0.51, 0.51]; or alpha1 = [0.1, 0.1, 0.1]; or alpha1 = [0.51, 0.7, 1];

+NOTE: all simulations have been run locally on the author machine, and the code only contains parloops to parallelize the tasks.
+The settings with N_vec=[800]; T_vec=[500]; for 500 replications are lengthy, and the main culprit for this lenghty-ness is the time dimension T_vec as the factors are estimated at every roll of the out-of-sample window (recursively).
+G1 seems a bit slower than G2-G4.
+On a processor Intel(R) Core(TM) i7-10875H CPU @ 2.30GHz  2.30 GHz with installed RAM of 32 GB, the whole simulation of G1 takes about 3.5-4 hours.
 _________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________

 # EMPIRICAL APPLICATION I: Inflation Forecasting